Skip to main content

 How sentinels work

-Every sentinel is a pure database read — a structured query against your knowledge graph that evaluates a specific operational signal against configurable thresholds.
-There is no AI cost at the detection layer; intelligence is used only if you choose to generate a narrative explanation of what was detected.
+Every sentinel is a structured read on the operational model: a query against the intelligence layer that evaluates a specific operational signal against configurable thresholds.
+Conversational AI is only invoked if you choose to generate a narrative explanation or briefing from the result.

 1